masonNick/InternetSecurity/README.md

 **Day to Day Progress**
 - 3/26/2019
-  - Looking into how to write a program to create a self assigned certificate to secure a given website.
+  - Looking into how to write a program to create a self-signed certificate to secure a given website.
 Research on what it takes to complete this task, and looking into sudo commands.
   - I updated and uploaded a technical report overview and formatting to github.
 - 3/28/2019
   - Starting technical report section on SSL certificates and Certificate Authorities.